mjbots/moteus/docs/reference.md

 Mode: Read/write

 When in Position mode, this controls the desired position.
-The maximal negative integer, or NaN for float represents, "use the current position value".
+The maximally negative integer, or NaN for float represents, "use the current position value".
 If unspecified, 0.0 is used.
 Note, the controller will attempt to achieve this position *right now* subject to the kp and kd constants.